99marwan/Global-Wheat-Detection/README.md

 # Global-Wheat-Detection
-It's a kaggle Competiotion its goal is to detect wheat in a photo, draw bounding boxes with probabilities.
+It's a kaggle Competiotion in Deep Learning field (object detection CNN) its goal is to detect wheat in a photo, draw bounding boxes with probabilities.
 https://www.kaggle.com/c/global-wheat-detection/overview

 Our team used Darknet framework with yolo v4 model to detect objects, and Cuda.